ilan2004/mindshift/PERSONALITY_COLOR_SYSTEM.md

-# 🎨 MindShift Personality Color System
+# 🎨 Nudge Personality Color System

 ## Overview

-The MindShift Personality Color System is an advanced color management solution that dynamically adapts the user interface based on MBTI personality types and gender preferences.
+The Nudge Personality Color System is an advanced color management solution that dynamically adapts the user interface based on MBTI personality types and gender preferences.
 This creates a more personalized, psychologically comfortable experience for each user.

 ## Core Concept